Tools & Materials

 I use Speedball's Printmasters water-soluble ink the most often, as it provides great coverage and is easy to clean up.
 For some projects, I use oil-based inks, and Speedball has a new ink that combines oil-based qualities with easier cleaning.
 (I'm not convinced it's that much easier, to be honest.)
 Oil-based is especially important for mixed-media projects, like adding watercolor, as the ink won't bleed.

 Next to material, I find inks to be one of the most finicky elements of printmaking - one printmaker might swear by a certain brand, while another can't seem to make it work.
 This is an area I really encourage you to branch out and experiment.
 All sorts of factors can affect what works for you personally, from your style to your climate.

-I have three hard-rubber Speedball brayers (the thing you use to roll the paint onto your block).
-Two are 4.5" and one is 2".
-There are several other sizes available, but I like the control I have with the 4.5", while being able to cover a block quite quickly.
+I have four Speedball brayers (the thing you use to roll the paint onto your block).
+Two are the Speedball Deluxe 4" Soft Rubber Brayer, one is 2" Soft Rubber Brayer, and the last is the 4" Hard Rubber Brayer.
+There are several other sizes available, but I like the control I have with these, while being able to cover a block quite quickly.
 I use the smaller one mostly for smaller projects.

-Right around when I upgraded my gouges, I decided to buy a baren.
+Right around when I upgraded my gouges, I decided to buy a Speedball Baren for Block Printing.
 I'd been using my hands exclusively for a year (that old wooden spoon trick never did much for me) and wanted to be able to apply firmer, but still even pressure.
 I bought the simple Speedball baren, and it has definitely helped.
 I don't know why I waited a year!